 Output: Output refers to the value of industry production in the state or local economy, across all appropriate sectors, associated with each level of impact.
 For the manufacturing sector, output is calculated by total sales plus or minus changes in inventory.
 For the retail sector, output is equal to gross profit margin.
 For the service sector, it is equal to sales volume.
 For example, output would include the profits incurred by those businesses that sell electrical transmission line, concrete, or motor vehicle fuel to the Applicant.

 To quantify the local economic impacts of constructing and operating the Project, the Job and Economic Development Impact (JEDI) model was used, which was created by the National Renewable Energy Laboratory (NREL), a national laboratory of the United States Department of Energy.
 The JEDI model requires project-specific data input (such as year of construction, size of project, turbine size and location), and then calculates the impacts described above through the use of state-specific multipliers.
-These multipliers account for the change in jobs, earnings, and output likely to occur throughout the local, regional, and statewide economy as a result of Project-related expenditures.
+These multipliers account for the change in jobs, earnings, and output likely to occur throughout the local and regional economy as a result of Project-related expenditures.
 The resulting data are paired with industry standard values (e.g. wage rates) and data reflecting personal spending patterns (e.g. percent of household income dedicated to housing expenditures) to calculate on-site, supply chain, and induced impacts (USDOE NREL, 2015).

 This model allows impacts to be estimated for both the construction and operation phases of the proposed Project.
-An economic impact analysis was performed for a commercial wind farm (the Project) to be constructed in 2018 with a rated capacity of 126 MW with 58 turbines sized at 2,172 kW.
+An economic impact analysis was performed for a commercial wind farm (the Project) to be constructed and go into operation in 2018 with a rated capacity of 126 MW with 58 turbines sized at 2,172 kW.
 The results of this analysis are illustrated in Table 11, below, and summarized in the narrative that follows.
 The results shown in Table 11 describe the potential impact of the Project on industries throughout the state, including the on-site labor impacts that occur specifically within the local economy.

 Table 11.
 Economic Impact Analysis